There is no such thing as “Normalization of Deviation”

 In a company, management usually sets the path.
 Also, management usually conforms to the regulations set by the government.

 When Jimmy Carter was President, he convinced Congress to pass a national speed limit of 55 miles per hour.
-He did this because there was an oil shortage and he declared the conservation of oil to be the “moral equivalent of war.”
+He did this because of an oil shortage, and he declared oil conservation to be the “moral equivalent of war.“

 Violating the speed limit became a national pastime.